githuseyingur/time_scheduler_table/README.md

 ## Usage

-Create a list of event models with title, column index, row index and color. <br> The row and column index, specify the index of the elements in the column and row labels (Mon, Tue or 08:00, 09:00).
+Create a list of event with title, column index, row index and color. <br> The row and column index, specify the index of the elements in the column and row labels (Mon, Tue or 08:00, 09:00).
 They starts from 0:
 ```dart
      List<Event> eventList = [
     Event(